Frequently Asked Questions

 I am not able to run the Gender Census in languages other than English.
 However, the survey itself does specify that people are welcome to enter words from other languages that they use while speaking English.
 You can read more about this decision here.

-If you are running a similar survey in another language whose results will be published and free to view online, please do let me know by @-ing or DMing me on Twitter or emailing hello@gendercensus.com – participants ask about this all the time, and I would love to signal-boost your survey!
+If you are running a similar survey in another language whose results will be published and free to view online, please do let me know by emailing hello@gendercensus.com – participants ask about this all the time, and I would love to signal-boost your survey!

 ^ Top